-A: Certification is the process through which MNAA examines the ownership, control, management, and independence of the businesses seeking designation as a Small Minority or Woman-Owned Business Enterprise (SMWBE) the Metropolitan Nashville Airport Authority's local certification program or as a Disadvantaged Business Enterprise (DBE) a Statewide Federal Funded program.
+A: Certification is the process through which Nashville International Airport (BNA) examines the ownership, control, management and independence of the businesses seeking certification designation as one of the following:

-- All business seeking certification must be already established and have a business license.
+- All businesses seeking certification must be already established and have a business license.

 - Businesses must be ready, willing and able to provide the product or service as described.

 - The firm must meet all ownership criteria.